msoodb/belfhym/README.md

 # Belfhym: FreeRTOS-Based Lunar Rover Robot

-Belfhym is a modular, real-time lunar rover robot powered by FreeRTOS and CMSIS, designed for autonomous terrain navigation, multi-sensor fusion, real-time telemetry, and manual override via remote command.
+**Belfhym** is a modular, real-time lunar rover robot powered by **FreeRTOS** and **CMSIS**, designed for:

+- Autonomous terrain navigation
+- Multi-sensor fusion
+- Real-time telemetry
+- Manual override via remote command

-Built for the STM32F103C8T6 (Blue Pill), Belfhym integrates multiple control and sensing subsystems into a clean, multitasking environment with well-defined inter-task communication and scheduling policies.
+Built for the **STM32F103C8T6 (Blue Pill)**, Belfhym integrates multiple control and sensing subsystems into a clean, multitasking environment with well-defined inter-task communication and scheduling policies.

 ---